teaching-on-testbeds/hello-chameleon/notebooks/login.md

 ::: {.cell .markdown}
 ## Exercise: log in to resources and execute commands

-## Exercise: log in to resources and execute commands

 In this exercise, we'll practice running commands on the VM resource in three ways:

 * by opening an SSH session in the terminal inside this Jupyter environment, and running commands in that session,